 Children learn best when they feel safe and connected.

 Research into both neuroscience and education confirms that the best learning emerges when children feel emotionally safe and socially connected.
 Social-emotional skills are taught using a multi-pronged approach with the goal of fostering empathy, self-awareness, confidence, and resilience.

 We use mindfulness to increase focus, regulate emotions, and decrease stress and anxiety.

-Practicing awareness of thoughts, emotions, sensations and the surrounding environment helps children improve attention, self-control, and resilience.
-We give students daily and weekly opportunities to slow down and pay attention to their breath, bodies and sensations.
-As a county-wide leader in Mindfulness, we’ve hosted trainings for teachers from other schools, and in 2012 we brought international experts Dr. Jon Kabat-Zinn and Dr. Daniel Siegel to speak as part of the Speaker Series.
+Practicing awareness of thoughts, emotions, sensations, and the surrounding environment helps children improve attention, self-control, and resilience.
+Students have daily and weekly opportunities to slow down and pay attention to their breath, bodies, and sensations.
+As a county-wide leader in Mindfulness, we’ve hosted trainings for teachers from other schools, and brought international experts Dr. Jon Kabat-Zinn and Dr. Daniel Siegel to speak as part of our Speaker Series.

 Our mission calls for our students to develop compassion and citizenship, so we make the time for direct conversations about values and character.
-Whether looking at ideas like honesty and responsibility, or inclusion and diversity, our character education programs help children grow up to be respectful and courteous.
-In the Lower School, the VOICES curriculum uses age-appropriate literature to explore social development, social and emotional learning, and character education.
+Whether looking at ideas like honesty and responsibility, or inclusion and diversity, our character education programs help children grow up to be good citizens and contributing members of society.